valadan/chef-cookbooks/README.md

 Vagrant Chef Oracle Project
 ---------------------------

-Project to create an Oracle/Java Development VM with all applications other than an IDE, to build and test Java EE projects.
+Cookbook Project to create an Oracle/Java Development VM with all applications other than an IDE, to build and test Java EE projects.

 <h4>Major Components</h4>
-* Oracle JDK
+* Oracle JDK 1.7.0_45-b18 and all alternatives
 * Oracle-related Environment variables
+* WebLogic Server 12.1.2
-* WebLogic Server / domain / managed server
+* (1) WLS domain / (1) WLS managed server
-* Oracle Database Express Edition
+* Oracle Database Express Edition (TBD)

 <h4>Recipes Tested and Working</h4>
 <table>